paulmathai01/Faith-1/README.md

 A mental health chatbot with a voice and sexy UI

-This was mie and NotaCoders IWP project.
+This was mine and NotaCoders IWP project.